 Kodaikanal is a small hill station located in the state of Tamilnadu in Dindigul District and its name translates to ‘Gift of Forest’ which names it as ‘Princess of Hills‘.
-It has alluring views,lush green forest,mesmerizing viewpoints,numerous waterfalls; offers easy day hikes for adventurous souls.
-This makes it popular weekend gateway from Bangalore and favorite as best honeymoon Places in South India.
+It has alluring views, a lush green forest, mesmerizing viewpoints, and numerous waterfalls; offers easy day hikes for adventurous souls.
+This makes it a popular weekend gateway from Bangalore and a favorite of the best honeymoon Places in South India.

 Kodaikanal Lake Walk-Berijam Lake-Moier Point-Devil’s Kitchen(Guna Caves)- Piller’s Rock-Green Valley View-La Saleth Church- Silver Cascade Falls-Kurinji Andavar Temple- Upper Lake View.

 Start your day in Kodaikanal with an early morning stroll around Kodaikanal Lake.
 Kodaikanal Lake is a major tourist attraction in Kodaikanal known as Kodai Lake.
 Kodai Lake, artificially built-in Star Shape; surrounded by lush green Hills.
 It is vast across large areas, hence you can walk around Promenade in the early morning to fill your lungs with fresh air.

 There are so many things to do in Kodaikanal; Boating is one of the major activities one should do while at Kodaikanal Lake.
 Other activities include horse riding around Kodai Lake and a flower show in the middle of the Lake.